jacecotton/tcds/utilities/WebComponent/README.md

 # WebComponent
 `WebComponent` is a [class mixin](https://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) for [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).

-It seeks to bridge only one gap in the native [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components): stateful, declarative templating.
+Primarily, it seeks to bridge only one gap in the native [Web Components API](https://developer.mozilla.org/en-US/docs/Web/Web_Components): stateful, declarative templating.
 To that end, its core feature is accepting a `template` string, converting it to HTML, and diffing it against the element's shadow DOM when requested to do so.
 It then provides a limited set of methods to control and interact with this process.

 It does not attempt to abstract away boilerplate, provide extra utilities and conveniences, alter the basic experience of creating custom elements, or directly extend the native API.